Murder of Münevver Karabulut: Legal process

 After the investigation was completed in November 2009, it was decided that Cem Garipoğlu be tried together with his father under one case, and the trial for the two merged cases started on 26 February 2010.
 In the case, Münevver Karabulut's mother, father and brother were the complainants, and 7 suspects were tried: Cem Garipoğlu and his father Nida Garipoğlu who were on trial for committing the crime, Cem's mother Makbule Garipoğlu who faced allegations that she had "destroyed the evidence of crime", Cem Garipoğlu's uncle Hayyam Garipoğlu who was suspected of hiding Cem, and finally Habib Kurt, Mehmet Karakayalı, and Ahmet Batur who were alleged to have helped with protecting Cem.
 After the incident, Garipoğlu's father Nida Garipoğlu had been arrested on charges of helping the murderer, but was eventually released on the grounds that there was enough evidence which proved he had an alibi for the time the crime was being committed.
 Later on 27 April 2009, Cem Garipoğlu's parents were arrested and his father was detained per curiam.
 He was released 2 days later at the second hearing of the case.

 In their lawsuit, Münevver Karabulut's mother, father and brother demanded a ₺2 million compensation from Cem Garipoğlu's family.

-On 16 April 2011, Karabulut family challenged the verdict of a case, in which Hayyam Gariboğlu had been acquitted of fraudulent bankruptcy 16 years ago.
-Chief judge Mevlüt Bayraktaroğlu's request to withdraw from the case was accepted by the upper court.